searles9/EFS_on_EC2/README.md

 # AWS Deployment
 This repo/project deploys an EC2 instance with a mounted EFS file system.

+### Room for improovement
+This a simplistic design and is not fault tolerant.
+If this were to be made more complex, the following changes could be made:
+* Add an auto scaling group for the EC2 instances
+* Add a load balancer for the auto scaling group
+* Add additional mount points
+* Add additional subnets and design the networking module to be more flexible

 ### CI/CD
 This repo uses GitHub actions for CI/CD and uses Terraform Cloud for state management.
 When changes are merged into the "main" branch they are automatically applied and deployed (assuming they pass the proper checks).